 - Always post high-quality content.
 Engage your audience with humor, inspirational, and educational content.

 - You can be successful, even with a higher posting frequency, by providing great content variety.
 Mix your posting schedule and post types.

 - Test your page frequency.
 Only your data can reveal your audience’s exact response.

-Indeed, I reached out to Facebook pages having less than 30,000 likes, for my Nutrition Secrets project.
+I reached out to Facebook Pages having less than 30,000 likes for my Nutrition Secrets project.
 I offered a shoutout for shoutout deal to Facebook pages in my niche (about 1 in 10 pages accept such requests).

-This helped me to increase the number of likes on my Nutrition Secrets Facebook page.
+This helped me to increase the number of likes on the Nutrition Secrets Facebook Page.
 Any business owner will appreciate the simplicity of this media marketing strategy.

 Similarly, have a look at the Facebook pages of media websites like Huffington Post and Elite Daily.
-They both have over 20 million Facebook fans and a similar audience (for certain types of content that they publish).
+They both have millions of Facebook fans and a similar audience (for certain types of content that they publish).

 They share each other’s blog posts on Facebook regularly.
-This does boost post views for both parties while providing good content they didn’t need to create.
+This boosts post views for both parties while providing good content they didn’t need to create.
 This is simply smart media marketing.

-Here is a recent Huffington Post blog post shared by Elite Daily’s Facebook page.
+Here is an example of a Huffington Post blog post shared by Elite Daily’s Facebook page.

 And, here’s an Elite Daily blog post shared by Huffington Post.